Parking In And Around New York City

 New York Parking Tip #2: Comparison Shop Online

-Both Central Parking and Icon Parking own and manage their own parking facilities.
-Best Parking offers information about parking facilities– they neither own nor manage parking facilities.
+Both SP+ Parking and Icon Parking own and manage their own parking facilities.
+Best Parking offers information about parking facilities, but it neither owns or manages parking facilities.

 New York Parking Tip #3: Use Craigslist To Find Private Parking Spaces